-Keeping track of everything on a single application instead of having a variety of different methods clarifies the process and diminishes the chance of valuable information getting lost.
+Keeping track of everything on a single application instead of having various methods clarifies the process and diminishes the chance of valuable information getting lost.

 4. Fairer Payment for Farmers

-There are currently several problems that make it difficult for farmers to get paid for their produce.
+There are currently several problems that make it difficult for farmers to get paid for their produce, such as:

-First of all, it often takes weeks for farmers to receive the full payment for their goods.
+- it usually takes weeks for farmers to receive the full payment for their goods.

-Blockchain-based smart contracts work by triggering payments automatically as soon as a specific, previously-specified condition has been fulfilled by the buyer—and without charging extortionate transaction fees.
+Blockchain based smart contracts work by triggering payments automatically as soon as a specific, previously-specified condition has been fulfilled, and without charging excessive transaction fees.

-It means that the farmer could theoretically receive payment for their goods as soon as they have been delivered, without a significant portion of their income being taken away from them in the process.
+It means that farmers could theoretically receive payment for their goods as soon as they are delivered, without a significant portion of their income being taken away from them in the process.

-Also, many farmers experience difficulty when they try to sell their products in the market at a fair price.
-Right now, the intermediaries enjoy most of the profits, while doing a minimal amount of work in comparison.
+Many farmers also experience difficulty when they try to sell their products in the market at a fair price.
+Intermediaries enjoy most of the profits while doing a minimal amount of work in comparison.

-Smart contracts would completely eradicate the need for these middlemen, as it would allow farmers to connect directly with retailers.
+Smart contracts would eliminate the requirement of intermediaries, as it would allow farmers to connect directly with retailers.
 Therefore, they’d be able to receive a fairer price for their goods.

 The Future of Blockchain in the Agriculture Industry

-However, it’s becoming increasingly clear that there are opportunities in the agriculture industry.
+However, it’s becoming increasingly clear that there are opportunities for blockchain technology in the agriculture industry.
 The global agriculture industry is now worth over 2.4 trillion dollars and has over one billion people involved worldwide.
 Now, more than ever, there is an opportunity for innovation.

 Contact our team of Blockchain Experts to get a better understanding of blockchain implementation in the agriculture industry.